papagorgio23/AISports_Chatbot/data/nlu.md

 - I'm doing well my friend.
 How are you doing?
 - It's going well enough.
 How are you doing?
 - I'm doing really good actually.... how are you?
+- Life is good my friend!
+How are things for you?

 ## intent:mood_unhappy
 - sad